nixwiz/sensu-docs/content/sensu-go/5.3/guides/monitor-external-resources.md

 We can also see our new proxy entity in the [Sensu dashboard][10].

+## Monitoring multiple proxy entities using a single proxy check and token substitution

+## Learning about check scheduling options

+Fine tune your check scheduling (beyond basic interval scheduling, you can use cron syntax, splay your check executions out over a period of time, or opt for ad-hoc check scheduling.

+## Distributing proxy check executions across multiple agents

+Distribute proxy check execution across multiple agents (so far, we’ve used a single agent to execute proxy checks, but using multiple agents to execute proxy checks gives you benefits in scalability and performance.

 ## Using proxy requests to monitor a group of websites

-Now let's say that, instead of monitoring just sensu.io, we want to monitor multiple sites, for example: docs.sensu.io, packagecloud.io, and github.com.
+Now let's say that, instead of monitoring just sensu.io, we want to monitor multiple sites (docs.sensu.io, packagecloud.io, and github.com), but we don't want to rewrite the check definition for each site.
-In this section of the guide, we'll use the [`proxy_requests` check attribute][3], along with [entity labels][11] and [token substitution][12], to monitor three sites using the same check.
+In this section, we'll use the [`proxy_requests` check attribute][3], along with [entity labels][11] and [token substitution][12], to monitor three sites using the same check.
 Before we get started, go ahead and [install the HTTP check script][13] if you haven't already.

 ### Installing an HTTP check script